-Japan is known as a safe country, however it is not without incident or accident.
-Although it is uncommon to encounter trouble or misfortune while walking in tourist areas, beware of pickpocketing in downtown areas or on crowded transport, and snatching at night or on deserted streets.
+Known for one of the safest countries in the world, incidents and accidents also happens in Japan.
+Although it is not common to encounter trouble or misfortune while walking in the tourist areas, beware of pickpocketing in downtown areas or crowded public transportation, and snatching at night or on deserted streets.

 ■ Japan National Organization